Ballyliffin’s Glashedy Links – Young In Spirit, Mature In Outlook.

 Standing on the fifth tee and the first of the par-3s, Glashedy Rock is there in full view and in all its glory.

-From this seventh tee you can see the eighth and ninth holes running back towards the clubhouse, and the clubhouse noticeable in top middle of the video.
+From this seventh tee you can see the eighth and ninth holes running back towards the clubhouse, and the clubhouse noticeable at the top middle section of the video.

 Glashedy’s inward nine begins from the opposite side of the clubhouse and is laid-out closer to the Atlantic shoreline than the outward half.